Explore Oil Refinery Equipment: Basics, Explanation, and Key Facts

 Laws or Policies

-• Process simulation software for modeling distillation and conversion units
+- Process simulation software for modeling refinery operations

-• Equipment sizing calculators for pumps, heat exchangers, and vessels
+- Equipment sizing calculators for pumps and heat exchangers

-• Engineering reference databases for material properties and design codes
+- Engineering databases for material properties and design codes

-These resources help engineers and operators improve equipment performance, reduce risks, and maintain compliance with accepted guidelines.
+These resources help improve performance, reduce risks, and maintain compliance with accepted guidelines.

 Core Types of Oil Refinery Equipment

-• Heat exchangers transfer heat between process streams to improve efficiency
+- Heat exchangers transfer heat between process streams

-• Pumps and compressors move liquids and gases through the system
+- Pumps and compressors move fluids through the system

 Equipment Function Overview